 What is lower thirds?

-Many AV professionals and video content creators use lower thirds in their live streams to help tell their video’s story and improve engagement with viewers through the power of dynamic visuals.
+Many video content creators use lower thirds in their live streams to help tell their video’s story through the power of dynamic visuals.

-Example of a lower thirds setup – with Pearl-2
+Example of animated lower thirds setup with Pearl-2

 - An audio mixer